jonathanpotter/statefulset-demo/README.md

 In fact, a `PersistentVolumeClaim` that is created by a `volumeClaimTemplate` of a `StatefulSet`, is really persistent.
 Even if the `StatefulSet` is deleted by `kubectl delete -f ./statefulset.yaml`, the `PersistentVolumeClaim` is not altered.
 The PVC can only be deleted explicitly with `kubectl delete pvc MY_PVC`.
 This will also delete the associated `PersistentVolume` and all data is deleted.

 Stateful set pods also keep their same name although their IP addresses will change.
-This is useful for stateful technologies that write data to a specific node name and expect that data to persist at that location.
+This is useful for stateful technologies that write data to a specific location using a DNS name and expect that data to persist at that location.

 # Exercise